emqx/blog/en/201910/emqx-rule-engine-series-store-messages-to-the-mongodb-database.md

 ## Introduction of scenario

-This scenario requires that messages satisfying certain conditions under the EMQ X specified topic to be stored in the MongoDB database.
+This scenario requires that messages satisfying certain conditions under the EMQX specified topic to be stored in the MongoDB database.
 In order to facilitate subsequent analysis and retrieval, message content needs to be split and stored.

 **In this scenario, The information reported by the device is as follows:**